K-PaaS/application-platform-guide-eng/install/service/mongodb.md

 This document (Mongodb service pack installation guide) describes how to install Mongodb service pack, which is a service pack provided by PaaS-TA, using Bosh.

 ### <div id='1.2'> 1.2.
 Range
-The installation scope was prepared based on the basic installation to verify the Mongodb service pack.
+The installation range was prepared based on the basic installation to verify the Mongodb service pack.

 ### <div id='1.3'> 1.3.
 References
 BOSH Document: [http://bosh.io](http://bosh.io)